AdamLaurie/RFIDler/README.md

 Enter bootloader mode either from the menu ('BL'), or by holding down button 'PROG' while simultaneously plugging in the USB cable or pressing the 'RESET' button.
 LED1 will blink to confirm bootloader mode has been entered.

 ### Linux:

 `dmesg` should show the following:

 		generic-usb 0003:04D8:003C.0003: hiddev0,hidraw1: USB HID v1.11 Device [Microchip Technology Inc. USB HID Bootloader] on usb-0000:00:1d.0-1.1.2.1/input0

 To flash the code, `cd` to the top of the repo and run:

 		mphidflash -r -w firmware/Pic32/RFIDler.X/dist/default/production/RFIDler.X.production.hex

 The device will be programmed and will then reboot. `dmesg` should show:

 		usb 2-1.1.2.1: USB disconnect, device number 19 usb 2-1.1.2.1: new full speed USB device number 20 using ehci_hcd cdc_acm 2-1.1.2.1:1.0: This device cannot do calls on its own.
 It is not a modem. cdc_acm 2-1.1.2.1:1.0: ttyACM3: USB ACM device

-Windows:
+### Windows

      ???

- Mac OS X:
+### Mac OS X

       ???